Megachilidae

 Megachilidae is a cosmopolitan family of mostly solitary bees.
 Characteristic traits of this family are the restriction of their pollen-carrying structure (called a scopa) to the ventral surface of the abdomen (rather than mostly or exclusively on the hind legs as in other bee families), and their typically elongated labrum.
 Megachilid genera are most commonly known as mason bees and leafcutter bees, reflecting the materials from which they build their nest cells (soil or leaves, respectively); a few collect plant or animal hairs and fibers, and are called carder bees, while others use plant resins in nest construction and are correspondingly called resin bees.
 All species feed on nectar and pollen, but a few are kleptoparasites (informally called "cuckoo bees"), feeding on pollen collected by other megachilid bees.
 Parasitic species do not possess scopae.
 The motion of Megachilidae in the reproductive structures of flowers is energetic and swimming-like; this agitation releases large amounts of pollen.

 Life cycle

-Nonparasitic species
+Nonparasites

 Nonparasitic Megachilidae typically divide their nests into cells.
 Each cell receives a supply of food (pollen or a pollen/nectar mix) and an egg; after finding a suitable spot (often near where she emerged), a female starts building a first cell, stocks it, and oviposits.
 She builds a wall that separates the completed cell from the next one.
 The larva hatches from the egg and consumes the food supply.
 After moulting a few times, it spins a cocoon and pupates.
 It emerges from the nest as an adult.
 Males die shortly after mating, but females survive for another few weeks, during which they build new nests.